 Lay them on a paper towel-lined baking sheet and pat them completely dry with more paper towels.

-Return the potatoes to the bowl and add the breadcrumbs, 1 teaspoon of the salt, pepper, garlic powder, and onion powder.
-Combine until the seasonings are evenly distributed amongst the potatoes.
+Return the potatoes to the bowl and add the breadcrumbs, 1 teaspoon of the salt, along with the pepper, garlic powder, and onion powder.
+Combine until the seasonings are evenly distributed among the potatoes.

-Using a cookie scoop or spoon, scoop off balls of the potato mixture and place them into an egg mold or circle cookie cutter on top of a parchment-lined baking sheet.
-Press down and form the patties within the ring.
-Then remove the ring and repeat with the remaining potatoes.
+Line a baking sheet with parchment.
+Using a cookie scoop or spoon, scoop up balls of the potato mixture and place them into an egg mold or round cookie cutter on the baking sheet.
+Press down to form patties within the ring.
+Remove the ring and repeat with the remaining potatoes.

 Place the baking sheet into the refrigerator and chill for 20 minutes.
-While they are refrigerating, preheat the air fryer to 360 F.
+Preheat the air fryer to 360 F.